 - Typemanager for database-independent interfaces and SQL support

 Papyrus Adapters help minimize the cost and risk of interfacing with outside systems by foregoing the limitations of commonly used APIs.
-The Papyrus EAI approach not only prevents a significant amount of custom programming but also ensures that the correspondence system can continue to monitor the process without passing control to a third-party application or system.
+The Papyrus EAI approach not only prevents a significant amount of custom programming but also ensures that the leading system can continue to monitor the process without passing control to a third-party application or system.

 A broad variety of Papyrus Adapters connect the document system with vital business application data from almost any major legacy or mainstream system or application.
-These platform- and compiler-independent tools reduce drastically the amount of time and effort required for interfacing with applications that span multiple systems and require the passing of documents and data between these systems.
+These platform- and compiler-independent connectors reduce drastically the amount of time and effort required for interfacing with applications that span multiple systems and require the passing of documents and data between these systems.